lf-edge/ekuiper/docs/en_US/index.md

 - Data analysis support

-  - Support data ETL
+  - Supports data ETL
   - Data order, group, aggregation and join with different data sources (the data from databases and files)
-  - 60+ functions, includes mathematical, string, aggregate and hash etc
+  - 60+ functions, including mathematical, string, aggregate and hash, etc.
-  - 4 time windows & count window
+  - 4 time windows and a count window

 - Highly extensible